thierr26/thierr26_personal_notes_sphinx_sources/source/tmux.rst

   found).

-* The remaining capacity of charge in the battery in percent (yellow if lower than 20% and machine not plugged in), nothing visible if the information is not found.
+* The remaining capacity of charge in the battery in percent (yellow if lower than 20% and machine not plugged in, nothing visible if the information is not found).

 * Time and date, with the day of the week.